openstack/nova/doc/source/adminguide/multi.node.install.rst

 The image that you will use here will be a ttylinux image, so this is a limited function server.
 You will be able to ping and SSH to this instance, but it is in no way a full production VM.

-UPDATE: Due to `bug 661159 <https://bugs.launchpad.net/nova/+bug/661159>`_, we can’t use images without ramdisks yet, so we can’t use the classic Ubuntu cloud images from http://uec-images.ubuntu.com/releases/ yet.
-For the sake of this tutorial, we’ll use the `ttylinux images from Scott Moser instead <http://smoser.brickies.net/ubuntu/ttylinux-uec/>`_.

 Download the image, and publish to your bucket:

 ::